 Create strong passwords which are randomly generated (i.e. unique).
 Ideally, you want a password which is at least 12 digits long – including a mixture of uppercase letters, lowercase letters, numbers, and symbols.

-You could make use of a decent password manager (e.g. KeePass) to manage all of your details.
-Do make sure that the password to access your password manager is also strong and unique.
+You could make use of a decent password manager (like KeePass or Bitwarden) to manage all of your details.
+Also, make sure that the password to access your password manager is also strong and unique.

 3. Enable Two Factor Authentication (2FA)

 This is an additional layer of security which you can add to your accounts.
 Once setup, you’ll thereafter require possession of a physical device (e.g. your phone) and a randomly generated code which changes every 30 seconds to access your account.

-Although you might be given the choice of 2FA via text message, I’d seriously recommend you use Google Authenticator (or similar) instead.
-It’s not always an option, but disable 2FA via text message if possible.
+Although you might be given the choice of 2FA via text message, consider using Google Authenticator (or similar) instead.
+It’s not always an option, but disable 2FA via text message if possible too.
 This is because attackers can, quite easily, port your mobile number to a SIM card they control.
 Once they do, they’ll receive text messages sent to your number.
 This includes 2FA codes sent via text message.

 4. Install an Anti-Virus

 Bitdefender seems well-recommended at the moment.
-You might also want to check out MalwareBytes, as that’s a frequent recommendation.
-It lacks real-time protection unless you upgrade to the premium edition which, while not absolutely essential, is nice to have.
+You might also want to check out MalwareBytes – as I’ve seen that frequently recommended too.
+This lacks real-time protection unless you upgrade to the premium edition which, while not absolutely essential, is nice to have.

 5. Secure Your Browser